fraserreilly/prolific-assist/README.md

 ## Running the script
 - [Install prolific assist](https://raw.githubusercontent.com/FraserReilly/prolific-assist/main/assist.user.js)
-- Once installed you don't have to do anything, you can change the notification for surveys to a lower or higher number using the minStudyPay variable.
+- Once the script is installed you don't have to do anything.
+You can increase or decrease the survey pay notification threshold by adjusting minStudyPay variable to the preferred value (for reference federal minimum wage is $7.25).